Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Kensi

-"Kensi" came to DunRoamin' on July 6, 2022 from the Woodstock area where her owners could no longer care for her, so her options for life quickly became limited.
+Kensi came to DunRoamin' on July 6, 2022 from the Woodstock area where her owners could no longer care for her, so her options for life quickly became limited.
 Born about May 5, 2019, Kensi had developed kidney stones and required surgery to remove them which took place on July 7, 2023.
 Of course, with the skills of the Florenceville Veterinary Clinic, surgery was successful and Kensi recovered well.

 Lawrence

-Lawrence also had a wound on his hind leg which required medical care.
-His wound has healed completely and he is responding well to his insulin which is provided once each morning.
-He is a vocal and sweet little boy whose only wish is that he might live in a home, sleep on a bed with a human, and watch a bit of TV every once in a while!
-He eats Purina DM dry food along with his Fancy Feast chicken or Fancy Feast fish canned food.
+Lawrence eats Purina DM dry food along with his Fancy Feast chicken or Fancy Feast fish canned food, the only non-prescription canned food allowed for diabetic cats.
 Lawrence also had dental issues upon his arrival, so he required dental surgery to remove all his teeth.
 He still loves his dry and canned food and definitely has no issues with his daily insulin injection.
 Lawrence is very calm, quiet and loving - he'd make the PERFECT addition to any home that would love to have some affectionate feline company!

 Lana

-Lana is hoping for a new home and family very soon.
+Lana is a beautiful little girl who is happy to be patted, talked to and loved.
+She has lost a little weight since she has been with us to help with some arthritis that has developed in her leg.
+Lana is hoping for a new home and family - she has been waiting a long time!
 She can't wait to sleep on a bed, play with a computer mouse and watch TV with a family of her own.
 She is a true sweetheart - very loving and attentive.
 Please drop us a line if you'd like to meet her!
+She is grateful to everyone who loves and helps her while she waits for that very special family!

 Bridget